 Ideally samples are taken between 96-120 hours of life (4-5 completed days), day of birth is day 0, and sent on the day of sampling to the Scottish newborn screening laboratory.
 In exceptional circumstances samples can be sent between day 5 and day 8.
-If taking the sample on day 4 then please record how many completed hours old the baby was at the time of the sample being taken in the comment section of the card.
+Completing the time the sample was taken as well as the date is necessary to allow the laboratory to confirm that the baby was at least 96 hours old.
 Eligible 'movers in' should be offered screening as soon as possible.